How Often Should I Water My Pothos Plant? An Ultimate Guide

 How Often Should I Water My Pothos Plant?

-The optimal watering schedule for Pothos is every 5 to 7 days.
-Never plan to water them on a particular day.
-Instead, keep an eye out for dehydration in the soil and moisture in the plants as soon as it happens.
+You should water Pothos plants every 7 to 14 days.
+Besides, keep an eye out for dehydration in the soil and moisture in the plants as soon as it happens.

 If something goes wrong, your plant will begin sending you a message through withering and drooping foliage.